 Getting Back Your Losses in Trading

-I wanted to write a lesson today about what happened to me this weekend, and how it relates to trading.
+I wanted to write a forex advice article today about what happened to me this weekend, and how it relates to trading.

 A Dutch Friend

 Last Friday, a very good friend of mine named Mark came into town for a few days.
 Mark is Dutch and trades derivatives for a multi-national Oil and Chemical company.
 Anytime he comes to see me, two things are certain to happen;

 1) we are going to have a glass of good Scotch

 2) we are going to play poker at the casino and will likely not get home till sunrise

 For the first two hours, my table play was going a little slow as I just wasn’t getting any hands.
 Unfortunately this led to me losing many of the blinds and small bets, now down to about$110.

 Luckily, some really good hands like a flush, trips and full house came my way where I won some decent sized pots.
 I was now just over $1000, so doing well on the day being over 3x my buy-in.